robofit/arcor2_client_sdk/Arcor2.ClientSdk.Communication/README.md

 `ConnectionError` event is raised for any connection-related issues, with the relevant exception as an argument.
 Unrecoverable errors also trigger the ConnectionClosed event.

-The `GetUnderlyingWebSocket()` method can be used to retrieve the used WebSocket instance for advanaced usegcases.
+The `GetUnderlyingWebSocket()` method can be used to retrieve the used WebSocket instance for advanaced use cases.

 ### RPC methods